-The reason soap works well to deactivate the virus is the nature of the bonds that form on the fatty lipid shell on the virus.
+The reason soap works well to deactivate the virus is the nature of the bonds that form on the fatty lipid shell of the virus.
 The soap breaks the lipid shell apart when hands are washed with enough time and friction.
-The “antibacterial” properties of some soaps are just that, antibacterial which means they work against bacteria, not viruses.
+The “antibacterial” properties of some soaps are just that, antibacterial, which means they work against bacteria, not viruses.

-The difference between a soap and a detergent is soap is natural and made from animal and plant sources, and detergents are synthetic and are generally specifically designed to overcome some technical challenges with soaps.
+The difference between a soap and a detergent is that soap is natural and made from animal and plant sources, and detergents are synthetic products generally specifically designed to overcome some technical challenges with soaps.

 A molecular biologist I spoke to summed it up this way:

 “Basically, if it makes suds, it's doing what you need.”

 Obviously, the effectiveness of any cleaning process depends on many things like the amount of soap used, dwell time, and friction.

 This isn't to say that using an anti-viral disinfectant AFTER cleaning is a bad idea.
 Some surfaces can be tough to clean with soap reliably, and disinfectants can also disrupt and deactivate the viral membrane.
 Make sure to use an EPA-LISTED DISINFECTANT that is also specifically listed and labeled for HVAC use.